harper-concierge/kafka-webhook-bridge/README.md

 ## Architecture Overview

-The system consists of three main components:
+The system consists of two main components:
-1. Zookeeper (for Kafka cluster coordination)
-2. Kafka (message broker)
+1. Kafka (message broker with KRaft mode)
-3. Webhook Proxy (receives webhooks and forwards to Kafka)
+2. Webhook Proxy (receives webhooks and forwards to Kafka)

 ### Security Model